jccastrog/GRNTE/README.md

-# NTE
+# GRNTE
 Network Reconstruction by Transfer Entropy.
 For license information, see [LICENSE](./LICENSE).

 ## Overview

-NTE uses transfer entropy to estimate an edge list based on expression values for different sets of genes that carry in time.
+GRNTE uses transfer entropy to estimate an edge list based on expression values for different sets of genes that carry in time.

 INPUT: An expression matrix that has gene expression values at different time points.
 The matrix structure should be configured so that genes are represented in columns and time points in rows.
 It should include a header with the names of the genes.
 The time points sould be in increasing order.